UPHSL-CCS-J3A/build-a-minimax-tic-tac-toe-richardtorculas/README.md

 ## What is Minimax?

-The Minimax algorithm is a method used in two-player games where the AI tries to maximize its chance of winning while assuming the opponent is trying to minimize it.
-It works by looking at all possible moves recursively, scoring the end states as +1 for an AI win, -1 for a loss, and 0 for a draw, and then choosing the move that guarantees the best outcome.
+The Minimax algorithm is used in two-player games where players take turns making moves.
+One player tries to maximize their chance of winning, while the other tries to minimize it.
+The algorithm explores all possible moves recursively, simulating each player’s turn, and assigns scores to terminal states: +1 for a win, -1 for a loss, and 0 for a draw.
+By working backward from these scores, Minimax chooses the move that guarantees the best outcome, assuming both players play optimally.
+This way, the AI can plan ahead and respond to every possible move of the opponent.

 ## How it Works